sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 ## Task 7: Create a code with potencial security vulnerabilities

-1. Create a new file in the repository:
+1. Create a new file in the repository **ghas-bootcamp-python**
-1. Navigate to your GitHub repository.
 1. Click on the Add file button and select Create new file.
 1. Name your file (e.g., app.py).
-1. Write the code:
+1. Copy and paste the below code:

 In the new file, write the code that includes potential security vulnerabilities.
 For example, you can use the following code snippet:
 Python